wakflo/wakflo-cli/README.md

 <br>

-[Fleet](https://fleet.rs) is a blazing fast build tool for Rust.
-Compiling with Fleet is up-to 5x faster than with `cargo`.
+[Wakflo](https://wakflo.ai) is a blazing fast build tool for Rust.
+Compiling with Wakflo is up-to 5x faster than with `cargo`.

-**Note**: Since  Fleet is still under development, it might not be completely stable yet.
-Feel free to open any issues or bug reports at [issues](https://github.com/wakflo/fleet/issues/).

 <br>

 # :zap: Installation